 Many people (and I've been guilty of this as well) want to get big more than they want to become good.
 The new photographer wants to be published in National Geographic or win that big photo contest, not shoot in relative obscurity while mastering his craft.
 The new writer wants to hit the best-seller list, not become an expert of prose.
 The young basketball player wants to be in the starting lineup, not become the best dribbler on the team.

-But if you only focus on these results, then it can be very easy to get distracted from doing the volume of work required to build the skills you need to succeed.
+But if you only focus on these results, then it can be very easy to get distracted from doing the volume of work required to build the valuable skills you need to succeed.
 And it's the volume that matters.
 The process is more important than the goal.
 This is especially true in the beginning.
 Focus on getting good before you worry about getting big.

 In fact, most of what you create early on — even if it's good — probably won't be that good.
 In a previous article, I shared a research study that analyzed over 70 famous composers and revealed that not a single one of these musical geniuses produced a famous musical piece before year 10 of their career.
 This period of little recognition and hard work was referred to as the “10 years of silence” and it's very similar to the period that Ingvar Kamprad spent selling matches.
 Different industries, same dedication to developing skills.